The Town of The Blue Mountains passed an Affordability Policy for Water and Wastewater Service Extensions in 2017.

 - access to reliable and permanent servicing solutions with high quality.

 Community benefits are achieved by enabling the:

-Much of The Blue Mountains’ development has occurred along the Georgian Bay shoreline, resulting in long, thin and stretched out water distribution and wastewater collection systems that require more pumping stations, reservoirs and appurtenances than a typical system of its size.
+Much of the Town's development has occurred along the Georgian Bay shoreline, resulting in long, thin, and stretched-out water distribution and wastewater collection systems that require more pumping stations, reservoirs and appurtenances than a typical system of its size.
 As well, the shallow depth of bedrock increases construction costs significantly.

-The Town’s unique geography means that there are elevation changes throughout the Town’s water and wastewater systems that hampers traditional servicing methods.
-The topography impedes water distribution and requires the evaluation of alternative means to collect wastewater beyond gravity sewers, including modified gravity systems, low pressure sanitary systems.
+The Town’s unique geography means that there are elevation changes throughout the Town’s water and wastewater systems that hamper traditional servicing methods.
+The topography impedes water distribution and requires the evaluation of alternative means to collect wastewater beyond gravity sewers, including modified gravity systems and low-pressure sanitary systems.
 In addition, the need for pumping stations or grinder pumps increases.

 New wells and septic systems

-The Town passed a Wastewater Servicing Methodology Policy to outline the means by which the selection of wastewater servicing will be made when extending municipal wastewater services.
-This policy also clarifies the ownership and operation of grinder pumps servicing properties that are connected to low pressure sanitary systems.
+The Town passed a Wastewater Servicing Methodology Policy that outlines the criteria for wastewater servicing when extending municipal wastewater services.
+This policy also clarifies the ownership and operation of grinder pumps servicing properties that are connected to low-pressure sanitary systems.

-In most instances, the alternative with the lowest life-cycle cost will be preferred.
-There may however be circumstances where the costs are relatively close or that there are other factors such as property owner preference, future extension capacity or other factors that warrant another alternative being selected as the preferred option.
-Other overriding considerations may be the protection of the natural environment or another priority reason by the Town.
+The policy confirms that when a municipal wastewater servicing extension to an unserviced area of Town is being considered, a comparison of life-cycle costs over a 20-year period will be completed to select the preferred alternative.
+In most instances, the solution with the lowest life-cycle cost is preferred.
+There may be circumstances where the costs are relatively close, or factors such as property owner preference, future extension capacity, or other factors warrant another alternative being preferred.
+Other overriding considerations may include protection of the natural environment or another priority reason by the Town.